-A list of 25 reproductive uncomplicated surgical patients (no more or fewer) from the candidate's surgical practice must be submitted online.
+A list of 30 patients (no more or fewer) from the candidate's practice with medical complications of pregnancy must be submitted online.
 Individual patients who presented with any of the following problems should be listed.
-At least 5 of the categories below must be included.
-List all reproductive surgery complications separately and in addition to the 25 uncomplicated cases.
+The required number of patients in each category is listed below.
+Do not list more than the required number of cases and a patient may be listed only once.